KFAY (Oregon): History

 In April 1923 burglars broke into the fairgrounds building housing the station and stole most of its equipment.
 However, the broadcasting apparatus was eventually recovered and reassembled and the station was able to resume operations.
 In July the station began broadcasting daily Department of Agriculture market reports.
 In January 1924 Virgin's radio store and the broadcasting station were moved from the fairgrounds to the Springer-Lee location on West Main Street.
 In March KFAY broadcast returns for the Medford basketball team's game at the National Interscholastic Basketball Tournament in Chicago, based on telegraphed reports.
 In May the station teamed up with the Medford Mail Tribune to broadcast local election returns.

 During its short life KFAY faced significant financial pressures, especially since at this time it did not carry advertising.
 An anonymous letter published in the November 23, 1922 Medford Mail Tribune reported that the cost of running the station had already become a financial burden, and there was a possibility that the station might be moved to another town.
 In March 1923 the Medford Chamber of Commerce directors reviewed whether the community should provide financial support, after they were informed that "the total expense of the station has been paid for by W. J. Virgin but it has cost him more than what he can afford to spend, therefore he has signified his intention to close the station unless outside assistance is rendered".

+In late 1923, the station was reassigned to 1060 kHz.
 In 1924, the American Telephone & Telegraph Company (AT&T), which held a number of important radio patents, announced that existing stations would have to pay for the right to use its patents, and the company started legal proceeding against infringers, beginning with a widely publicized suit against station WHN (now WEPN) in New York City.
 Virgin reported that AT&T wanted a $500 licensing fee if KFAY was to continue operating.
 Around this time KFAY ended its broadcasts, and its license was formally deleted in December 1924.
 An experimental license with the call sign 7XAC, which had been issued to W. J. Virgin in October 1923, was deleted a few months later.

-In December 1926 Virgin resumed broadcasting, with the establishment of a new station, KMED, which ceased broadcasting on January 8, 2023.
+In December 1926 Virgin resumed broadcasting, with the establishment of a new station, KMED, which ceased broadcasting on January 8, 2023, and was deleted, as KYVL, on September 19, 2024.